 The weight gain from lean tissue (read: muscle and bone) during this time is about 15 pounds for girls and twice that for boys (~30#).

 Girls gain more fat (~6#) on average than boys (~3#).

-Given these “norms,” and the typical signs of the growth spurt that go along with it, you can begin to see that an important transformation happens for teens.
-Much of it is to be expected.
+Given these “norms,” and the typical signs of the growth spurt that go along with it, you can begin to see that an important physical transformation happens for teens.

 A 15-30# weight gain in a couple of years can be shocking, especially if you’re used to looking at a lean child, but it is normal.